 Specific Advantages of Advertising on Social Media Platforms

 Advertising on social media platforms also has other particular benefits over advertising on traditional mediums of communication.
 Consider hyper-targeted ads as a collective example.
-Note that hyper-targeting is the practice of delivering paid marketing communications to a specifically defined audience or specific interest-based segments.
+Note that hyper-targeting is the practice of delivering paid marketing communications to a specifically defined audience or specific interest-based market segments.

 Hyper-targeting also allows the delivery of customized and relevant messages to a particular segment of an audience pool or a defined audience profile.
 Doing so requires collecting and analyzing relevant data to include demographics such as age and gender, geographical information, and psychographics such as interests and behavior.